 Characteristics of Successful Entrepreneurs

-I'm looking at the influence of characteristics such as entrepreneurs' IQ and personality and what influence these have on the success of new ventures they begin.
-Also, I've coauthered a paper with Jeff Covin that is in-press at Journal of Business Venturing entitled, "Attributions to Intuition in the Venture Founding Process: Do Entrepreneurs Actually Use Intuition or Just Say That They Do?"
+Also, I've coauthered a paper with Jeff Covin that is published at Journal of Business Venturing entitled, "Attributions to Intuition in the Venture Founding Process: Do Entrepreneurs Actually Use Intuition or Just Say That They Do?"
 It is about how entrepreneurs' perceived use of intuition can influence the starting of new ventures.

-File Size: 324 kb
+File Size: 306 kb

 File Type: pdf